Skip to main content

 Diagram showing three steps of access, build, and utilize, with Created Predictive Models highlighted under Setup in Build step.

-Best of all, you don’t need to know code, data science, statistics, or computer science to use AI models.
-In Einstein Studio, you can:
+Best of all, you don’t need to know code, data science, statistics, or computer science to use the models.
+In AI Models, you can:

 • Use the model builder to create a new AI model with clicks, not code.